 Registered political parties must ensure that preselection ballots are free and fair.
-A registered political party is free to adopt whatever form of preselection process they wish, provided the rules associated with a preselection process are clearly stated in the political party's constitution.
+A registered political party is free to adopt whatever form of preselection process they wish, provided the rules associated with a preselection process are clearly stated in the political party's constitution.1

 2.1.
-Preselection ballots: The ECQ regulates the direct voting component of a preselection ballot.
+Preselection ballots: The ECQ regulates that component of a preselection ballot in which members vote directly, as members.

 NB.
-Part 9 of the Electoral Act 1992 does not regulate central preselection or endorsement by the executive or a committee of the registered political party.
+Part 9 of the Electoral Act does not regulate central preselection or endorsement by the executive or a committee of the registered political party.
 A preselection ballot is defined to not include parts of a preselection process that involves members exercising functions in their capacity as members of a selection committee.

 - 2.2.
 Complying constitution: Political parties are free to adopt whatever form of preselection process they wish, provided the rules are clearly stated in their party's constitution.
-If a party's constitution provides for preselection ballots to be conducted as part or whole of the preselection process, then Part 9 of the Electoral Act 1992 applies with the preselection ballot used by the political party being subject to the ECQ's supervision. - 2.3.
-Model procedures for preselection ballots: The ECQ must provide a copy of the model procedures for the conduct of a preselection ballot, that is prescribed under the Electoral Regulation 2013, to the registered officer of the registered political party.
+If a party's constitution provides for preselection ballots to be conducted as part or whole of the preselection process, then Part 9 of the Electoral Act applies to the preselection ballot used by the political party and that process is subject to the ECQ's supervision. - 2.3.
+Model procedures for preselection ballots: The ECQ must provide a copy of the model procedures for the conduct of a preselection ballot, that is prescribed under the Electoral Regulation 2024, to the registered officer of the registered political party.2